Freeseer/freeseer/README.txt

     2. Unzip / Untar the package
     3. Navigate to the unpacked location
     4. Run the following command:
-        "./configure && make && make install"
+        "./configure; make; sudo make install"
+    5. sudo echo "/usr/local/Qxt/lib" > /etc/ld.so.conf.d/freeseer.conf
+    6. sudo ldconfig

     This will install libQxt into /usr/local/Qxt.
 Freeseer is configured to locate libQxt libraries in /usr/local/Qxt/lib if it exists.
+Steps 5 and 6 tell the system where to find the libraries so they can be loaded.

 -------------------------------------------------------------------------